jensheukers/Aquarite3D/README.md

 To create model files you need to have a mesh and a material, these should be specified in the .meta file A model can hold multiple meshes and materials, and holds 2 variables for frustum culling purposes(see below).</br>
-a model should be defined in this order:
+A model also has a drawMode property, the value can either be Default or Late, Late drawing should be mostly used for Models with transparency.
+Though you should always try to render as less models as possible late, as it does affect performance slightly a model should be defined in this order:
 ```
 #MODEL